 What causes teeth pain after whitening?

+If you are wondering how to stop my teeth from hurting after whitening?
+Here is your answer.
 Your teeth’s nerves that are exposed to the whitening gel can be because of multiple reasons.
 From the food you eat to the habits you have made over the years.
-Teeth that have shown acid corrosion, wears down your enamel and causes the gel to penetrate deeper into your teeth than it should.
-It is always recommended to see your dentist before starting any teeth whitening to prevent any teeth sensitivity pain.
+Teeth that have shown acid corrosion wear down your enamel and cause the gel to penetrate deeper into your teeth than it should.
+It is always recommended that you see your dentist before starting any teeth whitening to prevent any teeth sensitivity pain.

 Foods to Avoid

-To help in avoiding sensitivity from whitening it is always important to watch what you eat.
-Avoid highly acidic foods like soft drinks, alcohol and fruit juices.
-If you have sensitivity after your treatment never drink any acidic drinks.
+To stop pain from whitening strips or other procedures, it is always important to watch what you eat.
+Avoid highly acidic foods like soft drinks, alcohol, and fruit juices.
+If you have sensitivity after your treatment, never drink any acidic drinks.
 The acid could wake up those nerves and send some shocking pain through your teeth.
-A good way to avoid this sensitivity is to use a At-Home DIY kit, preferably with a non-sensitive formula.
-These teeth whitening kits are usually not as powerful as what you would find in a professional dental office.
-And, if you feel your teeth getting sensitive you can stop treatment and let them calm down a bit before continuing on.
+You must avoid acidic foods and beverages for the first few days.
+A teeth whitening procedure typically sets after 48 hours, significantly reducing sensitivity.

 DIY Teeth whitening kits

-Depending on your preferred choice, professional At-Home teeth whitening kits can be the difference.
+Always choose the right oral care products after getting guidance from a professional, which can be the difference.
 Some formulas are stronger than others and can be differentiated by the formula.
 The non-sensitive formula would be the ideal choice for anyone.
-Teeth Whitening Strips and trays are both easily stopped for a few days to allow your teeth a break for all the chemicals used to whiten teeth.
-This will allow you to get amazing bright white teeth without the sensitivity issues.
+Teeth Whitening Strips and trays are both easily stopped for a few days to allow your teeth a break from all the chemicals used to whiten teeth.
+This will enable you to get amazing bright white teeth without sensitivity issues.

 1 comment